pollen-robotics/reachy2-docs/content/developing-with-reachy-2/basics/6-use-mobile-base.md

 ## Frames

+Understanding coordinate frames is essential when working with mobile robots, as they define how positions and orientations are interpreted and transformed.

+Reachy 2’s mobile base operates using two main reference frames:
+1. The **robot frame**, which moves with the robot and defines its egocentric perspective.
+2. The **odom frame**, which represents a fixed world reference used to estimate the robot’s global position over time.

+These frames follow standard robotics conventions and are crucial for tasks like navigation, localization, and trajectory planning.

+Let’s take a closer look at each of them:

 ### Robot frame
 The robot frame, also called the egocentric or `base_link` frame, is **rigidly attached to the robot**.
 Its (0, 0) point is the projection on the floor of the center of the mobile base.
 **X points forward, Y points left, and Theta increases counterclockwise.**